jacobmarks/zero-shot-prediction-plugin/README.md

 ## Usage

-All of the operators in this plugin are _delegated_ operators.
+All of the operators in this plugin can be run in _delegated_ execution mode.
 This means that instead of waiting for the operator to finish, you _schedule_ the operation to be performed separately.
 This is useful for long-running operations, such as performing inference on a large dataset.

 Once you have pressed the `Schedule` button for the operator, you will be able to see the job from the command line using FiftyOne's [command line interface](https://docs.voxel51.com/cli/index.html#fiftyone-delegated-operations):